Estimation and Testing of Forecast Rationality with Many Moments: Introduction

-To shed light on the statistical properties of P-GMM estimation of forecast rationality, we undertake a set of Monte Carlo simulations, including both linear and nonlinear dependencies between the forecast user's information set and the forecast error.
-The Monte Carlo simulation results indicate that P-GMM procedure could provide an unbiased and more efficient estimator of $\alpha$ compared to the case where we deploy all (valid) moment conditions.
-The suggested P-GMM estimation is appealing since the obtained post-selection outcomes can be comparable to the oracle estimators by using the available information efficiently.
-In addition, P-GMM estimation has the potential to enhance the estimator by reducing its standard error and increase the power of $J$-test statistics by mitigating the influence of irrelevant instruments.
-These findings further demonstrate that even if forecast user does not have any information regarding the validity of instrumental variables in practice, P-GMM estimation can be extremely helpful with relevance to select moment conditions in the context of EKT (2005) for producing consistent and more efficient results.
-We then apply the suggested P-GMM estimation to data from the Survey of Professional Forecasters issued by the Federal Reserve Bank of Philadelphia to further elucidate its practical value.
-The empirical results highlight the necessity of undertaking moment selection.\looseness=-1
+To elucidate the statistical properties of P-GMM estimation in assessing forecast rationality, we conduct a series of Monte Carlo simulations encompassing both linear and nonlinear dependencies between the forecast user's information set and forecast error.
+The simulation results indicate that the P-GMM procedure provides an unbiased and more efficient estimator of the forecaster's attitude parameter $\alpha$, compared to cases using all (valid) moment conditions.
+Notably, P-GMM estimation delivers post-selection outcomes that approximate oracle estimators by efficiently incorporating available information.
+This approach also reduces standard errors and enhances the power of the $J$-test statistics by mitigating the influence of irrelevant instruments.
+These findings underscore P-GMM's practical utility in scenarios where forecast users lack prior knowledge of instrument validity, allowing for effective moment selection within the EKT (2005) framework to achieve consistent and efficient estimation.
+We then apply the suggested P-GMM estimation to data from the Survey of Professional Forecasters (SPF) issued by the Federal Reserve Bank of Philadelphia to further elucidate its practical value.
+The empirical results emphasize the importance of moment selection, as estimates of the forecaster's attitude parameter $\alpha$ reveal distinct asymmetries across different variables.
+For real GNP/GDP and the price index, $\alpha$ estimates are close to 0.5, reflecting symmetric error penalties under quadratic loss, while estimates for consumption and investment deviate significantly from 0.5, suggesting an asymmetric loss function with higher weights on negative forecast errors.
+Additionally, P-GMM estimation yields more efficient estimates, as indicated by smaller standard errors and enhanced estimation precision.
+The results suggest that selecting valid and relevant moments can eliminate inefficiencies associated with\\ using all instruments and enhance the accuracy of the forecast rationality test.\looseness=-1